Getting Your Paramedic Degree

 EMT Certification Program

-It is important to enroll in and earn your certification from a reputable institution.
+It is important to enroll in and earn your certification from a reputable military friendly college or other institution.
 Certification programs from educational institutions are especially esteemed, as are programs with healthcare affiliations.
 Certification programs can offer students an opportunity to fast track their career and complement their future academic ventures.
 Keep in mind that the GI Bill can be used for non-degree seeking programs through approved institutions.

 Emergency Medical Technician – respond to emergency calls, perform medical services, and transport patients to medical facilities.
 Median annual salary: $30,000.